bedroom

 Dark purple walls create a dreamy, romantic bedroom atmosphere that feels luxurious and otherworldly.
 Deep plum, aubergine, or eggplant tones provide the cocooning quality of dark colors while adding warmth and richness that grays and blacks lack.
 Purple is associated with luxury, creativity, and spirituality, making it an unconventional but sophisticated choice for a bedroom retreat.

 The depth of dark purple absorbs light beautifully, creating a moody, intimate atmosphere perfect for relaxation.
 Pair with silver or chrome accents for a cool, modern contrast, or brass and gold for warmth and luxury.
 Keep bedding in ivory, champagne, or lighter lavender to prevent the room from feeling too dark.
-Add a large mirror with a metallic frame to reflect light and add sparkle.
-Sheer curtains in lavender or silver add a dreamy, ethereal quality that complements the dark walls.

-• Test purple samples extensively—the color shifts dramatically in different light
+• Test purple samples extensively — the color shifts dramatically in different light

 • Warm light bulbs (2700K) are essential to prevent the room from feeling cold